elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Strictly speaking, CPS requires that a computation _only_ continues by calling the continuation.
 In Elasticsearch, this means that asynchronous methods must have `void` return type and may not throw any exceptions.
 This is mostly the case in our code as written today, and is a good guiding principle, but we don't enforce void exceptionless methods and there are some deviations from this rule.
 In particular, it's not uncommon to permit some methods to throw an exception, using things like [`ActionListener#run`](https://github.com/elastic/elasticsearch/blob/v8.12.2/server/src/main/java/org/elasticsearch/action/ActionListener.java#L381-L390)
 (or an equivalent `try ... catch ...` block) further up the stack to handle it.
-Some methods also take (and may execute) an ActionListener parameter, but still return a value separately for other local synchronous work.
+Some methods also take (and may complete) an `ActionListener` parameter, but still return a value separately for other local synchronous work.

 This pattern is often used in the transport action layer with the use of the [ChannelActionListener](https://github.com/elastic/elasticsearch/blob/v8.12.2/server/src/main/java/org/elasticsearch/action/support/ChannelActionListener.java)